Do I Need a Clean Break Order When I Divorce?

 How Much Does a Clean Break Order Cost?

-Co-op Legal Services can prepare your Clean Break Order for £600 +VAT (£720 in total).
+Co-op Legal Services can prepare your Clean Break Order for £600 (including VAT).
 This is providing that your and your ex’s financial situation is not unusually complicated.
 There is also a Court fee of £50 which will need to be paid directly to the Court.

 We realise that your financial circumstances could be more complicated than this.
 For example you might own property jointly, have shared pensions or investments to consider, have agreed to ongoing maintenance payments or have business assets to divide between you.